KaleyraVideo/VideoiOSSDK/README.md

 - Filesharing
 - Screen device screensharing (iOS 12.0 and later only)
 - Picture in picture
+- Live pointer

 ## Latest version

-3.0.1 version is the latest stable version.
+3.1.0 version is the latest stable version.

 ## Installation